vigetlabs/ruby_spark/README.md

 Easily control you [Particle](http://particle.io) (formerly Spark) Device with Ruby.

-## Obtaining a Particle Access Token and Core ID
+## Obtaining a Particle Access Token and Device ID

-Assuming at this point you've followed Particle's [Getting Started](http://docs.particle.io/#/start) guides and connected your Core with the Particle Cloud.
+Assuming at this point you've followed Particle's [Getting Started](http://docs.particle.io/#/start) guides and connected your Device with the Particle Cloud.

 Head over to the [Particle Build IDE](https://www.particle.io/build).
-In the Settings tab you can get your Access Token, and you can fetch your Device ID from the Cores tab.
+In the Settings tab you can get your Access Token, and you can fetch your Device ID from the Devices tab.
 You'll need these both to authenticate your API calls, and the Device ID to direct them.

 ## Installation